Warren & Migliaccio, L.L.P.

 3. Filed with the court.
 A Rule 11 agreement is not valid until filed with the court.
 Alternatively, the document can be read into the record during court proceedings.

 Rule 11 agreements also can’t contradict other Texas laws.
 This is particularly important regarding areas such as child support and parenting time.
 In Texas, judges are required to make all child custody decisions according to the child’s best interest.
 This means they are not required to uphold any terms that violate certain state standards (such as child support amounts)—even if both parents agree.
+Rule 11 agreements can also be used to extend deadlines for filing an answer or other procedural steps in litigation.

 Drafting a Successful Rule 11 Agreement